8 purchase agreement terms you need to know before buying commercial real estate

 While a good commercial real estate lawyer can help you navigate the main issues, it’s helpful to familiarize yourself with some of the key terms that can most typically become deal breakers, if not properly addressed.

-Here are eight terms in your purchase agreement that Brett Prikker, a BDC Major Accounts Manager who has financed numerous commercial real estate transactions, says you’ll want to pay close attention to.
+Here are eight terms in your purchase agreement that Brett Prikker, a BDC Business Centre Manager who has financed numerous commercial real estate transactions, says you’ll want to pay close attention to.

 1. Building condition assessment

 An inspection of a property’s condition and needed repairs, usually done during due diligence, before the purchase is finalized.
 The assessment generally looks at structural components, the roof, windows, walls, as well as mechanical, electrical and plumbing systems.

 2. Due diligence